VeriFIT/mata/docs/src/core.rst

 Core
 ====

-The types, the transition relation, and the structural operations that belong to no particular automaton class. :doc:`nfa` and :doc:`nft` re-export the parts they use, so ``mata::nfa::Delta`` and ``mata::Delta`` currently name the same type.
+The generic machinery: the post templates, the walks and the cursor, the concepts, and the structural operations that belong to no particular automaton class.
+Nothing here names a concrete relation — ``mata::Delta`` is not available from ``core/`` alone, deliberately, so that a third party building their own relation compiles all of this without inheriting the one this library ships.

+That one lives in :ref:`relation`, and :doc:`nfa` and :doc:`nft` re-export it through their own seams, so ``mata::nfa::Delta`` and ``mata::Delta`` currently name the same type.

 Types
 -----